Helping millions of people navigate the world of technology.

 Restart the Outlook app after this and enable your add-ins one by one.
 Test the app after enabling each add-in until the error appears again.
 Once you find the troublesome add-in, consider removing it.

-Step 1: Open the Outlook app on your PC and click the File menu in the top left corner.
+Step 1: Open the Outlook app on your PC and head to File > Options.

 Change Outlook Email Format